mackerell-lab/polli-distribution/README.md

 A new CSV file is created with "\_stats" appended to the name.
 If your input file is example.csv, then example\_stats.csv is created.
 It generates n\_bin sectors, and the following per-bin statistics: total count of particles, sum of Area, mean of Area, stdev of Area, and standard error of the mean of Area.
 Then over all bins, additional stats are reported, namely the Mean, Std and SEM.

+The CSV is expected to be created with ImageJ to have the circular ROI defined, and the center is contained in the first row.
+THe last 4 rows contain stats which are ignored.

 ```
 usage: distribution.py [-h] [--n_bin N_BIN] input